-Counter Terrorism Police South Easy (formally known as South East Counter Terrorism Unit)
+Counter Terrorism Police South East (Formally South East Counter-terrorism unit)

 Current service (pensions) cost

 An estimate of the true economic cost of employing people in a financial year, earning years of service that will eventually entitle them to the receipt of a lump sum and pension when they retire.
 It measures the full liability estimated to have been generated in the year and is thus unaffected by whether any fund established to meet liabilities is in surplus or deficit.